MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2024-11-11-Recover-a-deleted-Power-App.md

 For this we will need the [Microsoft.PowerApps.Administration.PowerShell module](https://www.powershellgallery.com/packages/Microsoft.PowerApps.Administration.PowerShell/2.0.112), which means, we will need at least the **Power Platform Administrator** admin role for this.
 If you are new to PowerShell, check out this [Beginner's Guide](https://www.michaelroth42.com/post/2024-04-10-getting-started-with-powershell/), or if you need help with modules, [click on this blog](https://www.michaelroth42.com/post/2024-04-16-ise-modules-and-roles-copy/).

-We begin with the cmdlet `Add-PowerAppsAccount´, and wait for the pop-up to sign in with our credentials.
+We begin with the cmdlet ``Add-PowerAppsAccount``, and wait for the pop-up to sign in with our credentials.

 ![Connecting our account with the right tenant in PowerShell](/images/RestoreApps_1.png)

 Then we get a list of all deleted PowerApps in the dedicated environment.
-We only need the environment ID for this cmdlet `Get-AdminDeletedPowerAppsList -EnvironmentName <Environment ID>´
+We only need the environment ID for this cmdlet ``Get-AdminDeletedPowerAppsList -EnvironmentName <Environment ID>``

 The result is a list of all applications that were deleted during the retention period.